yetanalytics/project-pan/README.md

     `contextStatementRefTemplate` properties for Statement Templates.
     - `sequence`, `alternates`, `optional`, `oneOrMore` and `zeroOrMore` properties for Patterns.
-- `:contexts` - Validate that all instances of `@context` resolve to valid JSON-LD contexts and that they allow all properties to expand out to absolute IRIs during JSON-LD processing.
+- `:contexts?` - Validate that all instances of `@context` resolve to valid JSON-LD contexts and that they allow all properties to expand out to absolute IRIs during JSON-LD processing.
 The `@context` property is always found in the Profile metadata and in Activity Definitions, though they can also be found in Extensions for said Activity Definitions.
-- `:print-errs` - Print validation errors out if true; otherwise return spec error data (or nil, if the profile is valid) without printing.
+- `:print-errs?` - Print validation errors out if true; otherwise return spec error data (or nil, if the profile is valid) without printing.
 True by default.

 In addition to these arguments, there is another argument that needs to be implemented in a future iteration but currently does not exist.
-- `:external-iris` - Allow the profile to access external links, either by executing SPARQL queries on a RDF triple store or by executing HTTP requests.
+- `:external-iris?` - Allow the profile to access external links, either by executing SPARQL queries on a RDF triple store or by executing HTTP requests.
-This is useful when `:relations` and `:contexts` are set to true.
+This is useful when `:relations?` and `:contexts?` are set to true.

 Besides validating whole Profiles, you can also use library methods and specs to validate parts of Profiles, such as individual  Concepts, Templates and